danilosierrac/gilbert-index/_posts/2017-03-06-mortgage-is-debt.md

 The word mortgage is ugly makeup for debt.
 A mortgage is debt.
 Punto.

 We've been hypnotized, literally, into thinking 'mortgage’ is as benign as Dora The Explorer.
 A mortgage is not benign.
-And it can be cancerous to your financial well-being if you’re not extremely careful in how you handle a mortgage because debt compounds and compounding debt is a prison sentence to never leaving the rat race.
+And it can be cancerous to your financial well-being if you’re not extremely careful in how you handle it because mortgage interest compounds and compounding debt is a prison sentence to never leaving the rat race.
 You will be stuck in jobs you don’t want if you're stuck paying off compounded debt.
 Debt is bleak.

 In many cases, you're much better off renting and investing in low cost index funds instead of making interest on interest on interest payments for a house.
 And the dividends of, say, the very low cost Vanguard Total Stock Market Index Fund flow like Willy Wonka’s chocolate river.
 Earn dividends instead of making debt payments.